BDC Hamburger Icon

 Consider alternative debt

-If you’re sure you’ll receive sufficient revenue in the short term (within the year), consider taking on a bridge loan or getting cash from credit card receivables financing or invoice factoring.
-You might also want to look into refinancing your SBA loan with an alternative lender with more flexible repayment terms.
+If you’re confident you’ll generate sufficient revenue within the year, consider a bridge loan, credit card receivables financing or invoice factoring.
+You might also want to explore refinancing your loan with an alternative lender that offers more flexible repayment terms.

-While nobody takes out an SBA loan expecting their business to fail, it happens every day.
-Is it a fun situation to navigate?
-Decidedly not.
-But the good news is that if your business begins to struggle and you’re contemplating shutting your doors, settling your SBA loan might be an option.
+No one takes out an SBA loan expecting their business to fail — but it happens every day.
+Is it an easy situation to navigate?
+Not at all.
+However, if your business begins to struggle and you’re considering shutting down, settling your SBA loan could be an option.

 Did you find this content helpful?